JetBrains/teamcity-documentation/topics/build-approval.md

 </td><td>

-Period of time (in minutes) before the build will be automatically canceled if not approved.
+The period of time (in minutes) before the build will be automatically canceled if not approved.
 Defaults to 360 minutes (6 hours).

 </td>
 </tr><tr>